JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 - Possible reasons why school districts prefer February
 - The few districts that run their tax measures in November
 - Districts that have only run their tax measures in February
-- Table of data for all school districts
+- Interactive table of data for all school districts
 - Sources

 ___